Skip to content

 She shared with me a point of personal frustration she was wrestling with.

-She explained, "I realized this summer that I find it really hard when my kids are angry or showing up with any kind of big emotion.
+"I realized this summer that I find it really hard when my kids are angry or showing up with any kind of big emotion.
 I find myself just wanting them to stop and be ok."

 Listening, I found myself filled with empathy.